vishnu190806/emotion-music-ai/README.md

-# Emotion Music AI 🎭🎵
+# Real-time Emotion-based Music Recommender 🎭🎵

 Your vibe.
 Your soundtrack.
 Powered by real-time emotion detection and AI-driven music recommendations.

 ---

 ## Overview
-Emotion Music AI is a modern, cross-platform music recommendation system that uses your webcam to detect your facial emotion and instantly curates a personalized playlist from Spotify to match your mood.
+Real-time Emotion-based Music Recommender is a modern, cross-platform music recommendation system that uses your webcam to detect your facial emotion and instantly curates a personalized playlist from Spotify to match your mood.
 Inspired by state-of-the-art Deep Learning and global music discovery, this app is designed to deliver unique and fresh music experiences for every user, every time.

 ---